btc-c0der/omega-btc-ai/src/omega_bots_bundle/README.md

 ## ⚙️ Divine Configuration

-Most bots can be configured through environment variables or command-line arguments:
+Most bots can be configured through environment variables in your .env file:

 - `INITIAL_CAPITAL`: Starting capital amount (default: 24.0)
 - `POSITION_SIZE_PERCENT`: Position size as percentage of capital (default: 1.0)